-When you had initially setup your Mixed Reality headset, you had set up a boundary.
-In case you get an error on your screen which says the “I’ve lost my bounds”, then you will have to re-run the setup for all experience and follow the on-screen steps.
+When you had initially set up your Mixed Reality headset, you had set up a boundary.
+In case you get an error on your screen which says the “I’ve lost my bounds”, then you will have to re-run the setup for all experiences and follow the on-screen steps.

 Unable to Update the controller

-In case your headset or your controller don’t work as expected, the best way to get this problem solved is by restoring the device to factory conditions.
+In case your headset or your controller doesn’t work as expected, the best way to get this problem solved is by restoring the device to factory conditions.
 To recover your device:

 - While holding it, power on the controller by pressing and holding the Windows button for 5 seconds.

-In case the device turned on instantly, you will have to repeat the process.
-Post this, you will have to connect via Bluetooth again, and then update it to the latest firmware.
+In case the device is turned on instantly, you will have to repeat the process.
+Post this; you will have to connect via Bluetooth again, and then update it to the latest firmware.

 How to change Virtual Distance using Calibration tool

-If you are feeling everything is too far in the Mixed Reality World, it is possible to change the virtual distance using the calibration tool.
+If you feel everything is too far in the Mixed Reality World, it is possible to change the virtual distance using the calibration tool.

 Open Settings > Mixed Reality > Headset display.
 Here you can change the distance using the calibration tool.
 The default value is set to 65 mm.
 You can adjust according to your choice to see what fits you better.
-You might have to do few multiple trials to get it right so make sure to increase or decrease in small increments.
+You might have to do a few multiple trials to get it right, so increase or decrease in small increments.